-Notes: Fred and his family lived on 37th Street and 19th Avenue for 46 years and played many rounds
+Notes: Fred and his family lived on 37th Street and 19th Avenue for 46 years and played many rounds of golf at Hiawatha.
+The family has had many great memories playing golf at Hiawatha.

 Name: John E. Drieman

 Hole#: Between #2 green and #4 tee